All Episodes

 I mean, it was disgusting for me.

-You mean the access Hollywood tape, the locker room talk?
+You mean the Access Hollywood tape, the locker room talk?

-I'm not gonna I'm not gonna excuse that.
+I'm not going to excuse that.

-The one thing that the American but the American people knew it, he did own up to it.
+The one thing that the American, but the American people knew it, he did own up to it.

 And all of those women that came forward were smeared and slandered.

-I went I go back that far.
+I go back that far.

 And I interviewed them numerous times.